chrisschreiner/mow/README.md

 ###Purpose

 Clean up your folders of ripped movies.
-Changes filenames (of recognized movies) with a format that your movie app (tvOS/Plex etc) can detect.
+Changes filenames (of recognized movies) with a format that is more useful to you and your typical movie app (Air Video HD/Plex etc).

 Metadata and posters are also retrieved.
 A future version will enable extraction and processing of more data.